UTexas

 Broad overview of the repair of DNA in archae, prokaryotes, eukaryotes, and viruses, focusing on the primary research literature, and developing critical thinking and presentation skills.
 Three lecture hours a week for one semester.
 Biology 392D and Biology 393 (Topic: DNA Repair) may not both be counted.
 Prerequisite: Graduate standing.

 BIO 393.
-Problems in Molecular Genetics.
+Topics in Problems in Molecular Genetics.

 Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Graduate standing, and consent of instructor and the graduate adviser; additional prerequisites vary with the topic.